-The Charter School closely reflects the racial and ethnic balance among its pupils that is reflective of the general population residing within the territorial jurisdiction of the school district.
-The Charter School implements a student recruitment strategy that includes, but is not necessarily limited to, the following elements or strategies to ensure a racial and ethnic balance that is reflective of LUSD:
+The Charter School closely reflects the racial and ethnic, special education, and English Learner balance among its pupils that is reflective of the general population residing within the territorial jurisdiction of the school district.
+The Charter School implements a student recruitment strategy that includes, but is not necessarily limited to, the following elements or strategies to ensure a racial and ethnic, special education, and English Learner balance that is reflective of LUSD:

-- 1. An enrollment process that is scheduled and adopted to include a timeline that allows for a broad-based recruiting and application process; - 2.
-The development of promotional and informal material that appeals to all major racial and ethnic groups represented in the District, including materials in languages other than English to appeal to limited English proficient populations; - The distribution of promotional and informational materials to a broad variety of community groups and agencies that serve the various racial, ethnic, and interest groups represented in the District. - 4.
+- 1. An enrollment process that is scheduled and adopted to include a timeline that allows for a broad-based recruiting and application process; - The development of promotional and informal material that appeals to all major racial and ethnic, special education, and English Learner groups represented in the District, including materials in languages other than English to appeal to limited English proficient populations; - 3.
+The distribution of promotional and informational materials to a broad variety of community groups and agencies that serve the various racial, ethnic, special education, and English Learner, and interest groups represented in the District. - 4.
 Direct outreach strategies such as direct mail and public forums highlighting elements of the educational programs featured at the Charter School; - 5.
 Public announcements in local newspapers to invite the community to attend Charter School events, open house and meetings; - 6.
 Press releases and coverage of Charter School activities in local media.